solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

    ![The add code button is highlighted.](media/add-cell.png "Add code")

-9. Paste the following into the cell and **replace** `YOUR_DATALAKE_NAME` with the name of your **Storage Account Name** provided in the environment details section on Lab Environment tab on the right.
+9. Paste the following into the cell, and **replace** `YOUR_DATALAKE_NAME` with the name of your **Storage Account Name** provided in the environment details section on the Lab Environment tab on the right.
 You can also copy it from the first cell of the notebook above.

    ```python
    data_path = spark.read.load(